hsteinshiromoto/ml.md/Literature/A Gentle Introduction to Statistical Hypothesis Testing.md

 ### Interpret the P-value

+> [!tip] Interpreting the $p-$value
-We describe a finding as statistically significant by interpreting the p-value.
+> We describe a finding as statistically significant by interpreting the p-value.

 For example, we may perform a normality test on a data sample and find that it is unlikely that sample of data deviates from a Gaussian distribution, failing to reject the null hypothesis.